 The day will then run as follows:

-If we are concerned about lunch-time safety, pupils will be instructed to remain in the building through this 30 minute session, with staff on duty to ensure pupil safety is maintained.
-Should this bad weather procedure be adopted, pupils are encouraged to bring a packed lunch to school as catering arrangements will be limited during the available time.
-Buses will be organised to take pupils home at 2:35pm.
+If we are concerned about lunch-time safety, students will be instructed to remain in the building through this 30 minute session, with staff on duty to ensure student safety is maintained.
+Should this bad weather procedure be adopted, students are encouraged to bring a packed lunch to school as catering arrangements will be limited during the available time.
+Buses will be organised to take students home at 2:35pm.

 Closing the school early

-On occasion, weather conditions can deteriorate over the day and we may be forced to take the decision to close the school early so that pupils and staff can get home safely.
-Any decision to close is always made to give sufficient time to arrange for transport to get pupils home safely.
+On occasion, weather conditions can deteriorate over the day and we may be forced to take the decision to close the school early so that students and staff can get home safely.
+Any decision to close is always made to give sufficient time to arrange for transport to get students home safely.

-Pupils who live locally will be allowed to walk home if it is safe to do so.
-Pupils who need to be collected will contact their parents/carers.
+Students who live locally will be allowed to walk home if it is safe to do so.
+Students who need to be collected will contact their parents/carers.

 At times there may be other reasons, unrelated to the weather, that force the closure of the school.
 Your support, co-operation and consideration for all the factors involved will be appreciated when these situations arise.